 If a business is sued by an employee over wrongful termination or another violation of employee rights, employment practices liability insurance (EPLI) can pay for legal costs.

-While directors and officers insurance provides coverage for decisions that result in financial loss for your nonprofit, it does not protect against claims that an employee’s rights were violated.
+While directors and officers insurance (D&O) provides coverage for decisions that result in financial loss for your nonprofit, it does not protect against claims that an employee’s rights were violated.
 Employment practices liability insurance (EPLI) covers the cost of lawsuits over employment-related issues.

 This policy offers coverage related to: